The main reason you probably picked vinyl flooring for your home is that it's renowned for being extremely hard-wearing.

 Our Cloud Comfort rug pad gives the last word in underfoot comfort.

-Made from sustainable memory foam, it literally makes your area rug as soft and comfy as a mattress.
+Made from sustainable memory foam, it makes your area rug as soft and comfy as a mattress.
 All that cushioning is extremely forgiving on your rug's fibers too, helping to extend its lifespan.

 What's more, Cloud Comfort's proprietary moisture barrier protects floors from spills while also letting your vinyl flooring breathe.
 And that's all on top of its unparalleled sound absorption, comfort, and insulation – perfect for a large area rug that lies flat on its own.